 - You can customize the seasoning to your liking.

-- Doesn’t heat up the kitchen for hours.
+- Instant Pot doesn’t heat up the kitchen for hours.

 - Perfect for BBQs, potlucks, and game day parties.

 - No need to turn on the BBQ.

 To make ribs in Instant Pot, you will need just a few simple ingredients.
 You can use store-bought BBQ sauce but I also include a homemade BBQ sauce recipe as well.

 - Pork ribs: We are talking about pork ribs.
 Beef ribs are a whole other thing!
 See more below.

 - Dry rub: Chili powder, smoked paprika, onion powder, pepper, and salt.